-Distribution: Widely distributed throughout Washington; Alaska south to California and Colorado, east to Ontario and Michigan.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; Alaska to California and Colorado, east to Ontario and Michigan.

 Habitat: Lowlands to alpine meadows in vernally (springtime) moist areas.